irawinder/ViewBuilder/README.md

     to generate a crude map of which elements are being seen in each part of a view.
-The sampled colors may be slightly different from the reference colors, so a sum-squares method is used to determine the least-differnt matching color based on hue, saturation, and brightness.
+The sampled colors may be slightly different from the reference colors, so a sum-squares method is used to determine the least-different matching color based on hue, saturation, and brightness.
  5. The element table includes a "hard-coded" weight that describes how desirable an element is to have in one's view.